christinazhangstudio/going-golfing/yaps/windows-docker-daemon.md

-# This is about copying and go-testing files from a Linux runtime into a Windows container
+# copying and go-testing files from a Linux runtime into a Windows container

 ## -it mode is disabled (we will have to keep the container running manually)